Clinical incidents in Australia

 Any medical incident that causes serious harm or death will be reported as Australian Sentinel Events (SEs or ASE) which is an Australian national serious medical error or incident reporting system.
 It includes a set of preventable adverse events that result in serious harm or death to a patient.
 These events are clearly defined and recognized as being preventable if the proper safeguards are in place.

 A clinical incident is defined as any event that resulted or could have resulted in minor to serious harm or death to a patient.

 History

-In 1992, an estimated of 18,000 deaths were associated with adverse events (AE) in Australia.
+In 1992, an estimated 18,000 deaths were associated with adverse events (AE) in Australia.